davidc6/exploring_rust/rust-notes/trait-objects.md

 }
 ```

-This is just syntactic sugar and is the same as
+This is just syntactic sugar and is the same as:

 ```rs
 // read as: call_replace function is generic over T which is bound by Process trait